ackinacki/ackinacki/README.md

 [see instruction](https://github.com/ackinacki/ackinacki?tab=readme-ov-file#changing-the-ip-address-of-a-bk-node)

 *A guide for Proxy IP migration will be added soon.*

+🚨 **Important:**
+If BK did not submit an application to continue staking, they can rejoin the network only from Epoch 12.
+(The duration of one Epoch is 259,200 blocks ≈ 24 hours.)

 # (Next Phase) Joining the Acki Nacki Network After Launch